SemanticComputing/sampo-ui/README.md

 ## Set up a new project using this repository as a base, with the possibility of merging the new commits added to this repository

-1. Normally clone the project to your local computer:
+1. Clone this repository:
 `git clone git@github.com:SemanticComputing/mmm-web-app.git`

-2. Set up a new github repo.
+2. Set up a new GitHub repository.
 Do not initialize it with anything.
-It needs to be an empty repo.
+It needs to be an empty repository.
 You can name it how you like and you can rename your local folder to match that.

-3. Copy the url of your new repo.
+3. Copy the url of your new repository.

-4. With terminal go to the folder with the cloned mmm-repo on your local computer.
+4. With terminal go to the folder with the clone of this repository (mmm-web-app).

-5. Change remote origin from mmm-web-app to your new repo:
+5. Change remote origin from mmm-web-app to your new repository:
 `git remote set-url origin [your new github repo here]`

-6. Check that the origin changed to your new github repo:
+6. Check that the origin changed to your new repository:
 `git remote -v`

-7. Push your local clone of mmm-web-app to your new github repo:
+7. Push your local clone of mmm-web-app to your new repository:
 `git push`

-8. Set the original github repo of mmm-web-app as the upstream of your new project:
+8. Set the original repository (mmm-web-app) as the upstream of your new repository:
 `git remote add upstream git@github.com:SemanticComputing/mmm-web-app.git`

-9. When new commits appear on the original mmm-web-app you can fetch them to your project.
+9. When new commits appear on the original repository (mmm-web-app) you can fetch them to your new repository.
 The example fetches only master branch:
 `git fetch upstream master`

-10. Go to the branch of your project where you want to merge the changes in upstream.
+10. Go to the branch of your new repository where you want to merge the changes in upstream.
 Merge, solve conflicts and enjoy:
 `git merge upstream/master`